Unfortunately many parents find that bullying continues after they have asked the class teacher, head of year or head teacher to sort it out.

 Complain to the LEA

-If this doesn't work, the next step is for you to make a formal complaint to the LA and ask for an investigation to be carried out and a report issued.
-In fairness to LAs, it should be said that where pupils are removed from one school to another due to bullying the LA would not necessarily know about the problem unless parents tell them.
+If this doesn't work, the next step is for you to make a formal complaint to the Local Education Authority (LEA) and ask for an investigation to be carried out and a report issued.
+In fairness to LEAs, it should be said that where pupils are removed from one school to another due to bullying the LEA would not necessarily know about the problem unless parents tell them.
 They do not need to be involved in a school transfer unless there is an appeal for a place.

-Ask the LA how many other complaints of bullying have been reported to the LA involving the same school.
-Ask if the LA education welfare officer (education social worker) has been involved.
+Ask the LEA how many other complaints of bullying have been reported to them involving the same school.
+Ask if the education welfare officer (education social worker) has been involved.
 She has to visit pupils whose parents have removed them and who are at home.
-This may prompt LA officials into asking if the school has a problem if there have been a series of complaints.
+This may prompt LEA officials into asking if the school has a problem if there have been a series of complaints.

 Taking matters further

 If you do not feel that your concerns have been properly investigated you can complain to the Local Government Ombudsman - who cannot investigate the internal workings of schools but can look at the LEA's role in investigating your complaint.
 Also make sure you contact your MP.

 Your final recourse is to the Secretary of State, at Sanctuary Buildings, Great Smith Street, Westminster, London or at the DFE, Castle View House, East Lane, Runcorn, Cheshire, WA7 2GJ where your complaint will be dealt with by the Pupils and Parents branch.
 Officials can only order action to be taken if your child is still a pupil at the school, so if he/she has been removed, there is unlikely to be anything the Secretary of State will do.